Aideen McGinley OBE

 Megan is a Non-Resident Research Fellow for the Mohammed bin Rashid School of Government in Dubai; an Editorial Board Member of the International Journal of Public Leadership; and a Friend of the Royal Society of Arts (FRSA).

-Mike’s career spans twenty-eight years and has focused on the opportunities created by the convergence of technology, marketing and the transformative capabilities of digital.
-In January 2016 Mike retired as a Managing Director at Sapient where he led the UK business from a start-up in 1998 to be recognised as the top digital agency by 2013.
-He was also a member of the Global Leadership team that was responsible for setting and executing the company’s strategy.
-In 2015 Sapient was acquired by Publicis Groupe.
+Mike’s career spans thirty years and has focused on the opportunities created by the convergence of technology, marketing and the transformative capabilities of digital.
+In January 2016 Mike retired as Managing Director at Sapient where he led the UK business from a start-up in 1998 to be recognised as the top digital agency by 2013.

 Prior to Sapient Mike held various positions at Logica, playing a key role in establishing their Edinburgh office, and at ICL.
 Mike now has his own advisory business, Nine Patriots Consulting, which helps businesses grow and scale to the next level.
 In addition, he is an angel investor and plays a number of non-executive director roles including Chairman of the Scottish headquartered marketing agency Tayburn.